Who Will Lead the Democratic Party in 2028?

 After a bruising defeat in 2024, Democrats are facing a full-blown identity crisis — and it’s starting to show.

-According to a recent CNN poll, the party’s favorability has plunged to a record low: just 29% of Americans have a positive view of Democrats, while 54% see them unfavorably.
+According to a March CNN poll, the party’s favorability has plunged to a record low: Just 29 percent of Americans have a positive view of Democrats, while 54 percent see them unfavorably.
 The dismal numbers have sparked internal soul-searching and public calls for a reset.

 But with Republicans firmly in control of Washington, reclaiming power won’t be easy.
 If Democrats want to mount a serious comeback, the 2026 midterms and the 2028 presidential race will be critical.
 And while those elections may feel far off, the jockeying has already begun.